brootaylor/brootaylor-v3/src/_content/pages/about.md

 # Populates the opening / `lead` text on a page
 lead:
   - I'm originally from South Africa and grew up on a dairy farm in a very <a href="https://youtu.be/bGQbM3QfA5w" rel="external">beautiful part of the country</a>.
-  - I now live in West Sussex, England with my family.
+  - I now live in West Sussex, England with my family and <a href="/projects">build websites</a> for a living.

 # Page-specific metadata content added to the `<head>`
 head: "